- The average cost of car insurance in Arkansas is $1,957 a year or $163 per month, based on our data analysis.

 Younger drivers and teenagers typically pay more for insurance than older, more experienced drivers.
 This is because teenagers are more likely to get into car accidents.
 In fact, teenagers are four times more likely to crash than drivers who are 20 or older, according to the Insurance Institute for Highway Safety.

-Auto insurance companies understand that teenage drivers typically have less experience and pose a higher risk to insure.
-In Arkansas, drivers aged 30 to 60 enjoy the lowest average auto insurance premiums, at $1,887 annually.
+Car insurance companies know teen drivers are less experienced and riskier to insure.
+Arkansas drivers aged 30 to 60 have the lowest average auto insurance rates at $1,887 annually.

 Car insurance for drivers aged 16-19 costs $4,673 more annually than Arkansas drivers aged 30-60.